 Gut-directed hypnotherapy

-Hypnotherapy targeted to the gut has been shown to reduced symptoms such as pain, bloating and wind to the same extent as the low FODMAP diet.
-Imagery was used such as suggestions of the gut as a series of watery pipes, after patients were hypnotically induced.
-Impressively, the improvements were maintained for at least six months, and, as an added bonus, levels of anxiety were also reduced.
+Hypnotherapy targeted to the gut has been shown to reduce symptoms such as pain, bloating, and wind to the same extent as the low-FODMAP diet.
+Imagery was used, such as suggestions of the gut as a series of watery pipes after patients were hypnotically induced.

 Lifestyle factors for stress management